Visiting the Vatican - Top tips you need to know!

 St Peter's Dome

-It's very much worth visiting the basilica's dome, but you should know it can get a little crowded up there, and there are a LOT of steps.
+It's worth visiting the basilica's dome, but you should know it can get a little crowded up there, and there are a LOT of steps.

 dome inside st petersMichelangelo's dome inside Saint Peter's Basilica.
 Yes, you can climb up here!